ZMonk91/DragonRuby-Docs/docs/00-tutorial.md

    After you've watch the videos, you'll be ready to go to the next section.

-** You are a dev that is familiar with a dynamically typed language (Ruby, Lua, Python, or JavaScript).
+## Experience with Dynamically Typed Languages (Ruby, Lua, Python, or JavaScript)

 *** STEP 1: Work through this Hello World tutorial